-- 2 Tbs.
-Dijon or spicy brown mustard
+- 2 Tbs. spicy brown mustard

-- 1-2 Tbs. toasted sesame seeds
+- 1-2 Tbs. toasted sesame seeds, as garnish optional

 - Preheat oven to 350°

 We love hearing from our readers and followers, so leave us a comment if you’d like.
-And, if you don’t hear back from us shortly, know that we many not have seen your comment.
+If you don’t hear back from us shortly, know that we may not have seen your comment.
 Feel free to reach out to us by email: [email protected]

 Let’s Get You Cookin’,